In Ontario, many homeowners rent their water heater – but this is not a common practice elsewhere in Canada.

 If you bought a house with a rental it’s now your contract, be sure to ask for it to be removed or paid off when making your offer to purchase if you do not want it.
 This is easier said than done in a hot real estate market.

 How to cancel a water heater rental contract?

 If you’ve recently signed up for a HWT rental, know that you can cancel the contract for any reason within 10 days of receiving a written copy of the agreement.

-- Buying out the unit
+- Buying out and keeping the unit

 - Terminating the agreement once the unit fails (has reached the end of its useful life)